 Can abstraction survive only by losing its rigor?
 Maybe or maybe not, but it definitely need not lose touch with the rigors of the past.
 "Abstraction quoting abstraction" can mean irony or beauty, just as geometry can be a shortcut or a constraint.
 From early Modernism to the present, it has been up to each generation to decide.
 And then it is up to the next generation to ask what they were doing all along.
 It is a surprisingly good time to be looking back.

 For an awful lot of people, art had become way too hard to tell apart.
 Abstract art had won, but at a cost.
 Pop Art and Minimalism may have thrived on mass production, while painting may have prided itself as the last bastion against it.
 Not everyone, however, could tell the difference.
-Make it Ad Reinhardt in black, Robert Ryman in white, or Andy Warhol at the Factory.
+Make it Ad Reinhardt in his black paintings, Robert Ryman in white, or Andy Warhol at the Factory.
 The only question was whether they had become too blatant for their own good—or too subtle.

 Philosophy thrived on the question, especially when it came to Andy Warhol, and the art object thrived on philosophy.
 For Arthur C. Danto, art was indiscernible apart from ideas, while for Nelson Goodman only a failure to look could neglect the differences.
 No wonder the blatant assaults of Neo-Expressionism and appropriation came as a relief, around 1980, and no wonder they seemed so eager to kill off modern painting.
 Who would still let a simple image throw them half way across a room?
 And who would still come up close to peer around the edges?
 For a refresher course, check out Frank Stella and Milton Resnick, and then try to decide which you would do first.

-Chelsea revisits Stella from 1961 to 1967, as he moved from the iconic black stripes that made his name right out of Princeton.
+Chelsea revisits Frank Stella from 1961 to 1967, as he moved from the iconic black stripes that made his name right out of Princeton.
 In a contribution in red to the Benjamin Moore series, Stella treats the dividing lines as a continuous border, snaking its right-angled way from just off center to the edge.
 That "mitered maze" defined a square, and now and again into the late 1970s it spun off into concentric squares bleeding from fluorescent color into white.
 Another show sees Resnick in those years as "The Elephant in the Room," with its only geometry a thick hide of dark oils.
 And the closer one looks, the murkier and more colorful it becomes.
 Works like these defy reproduction, but is that only because they look so much the same?

 Resnick, nearly twenty years older, depends on gesture, texture, and difference.
 Roberta Smith called him the "last Abstract Expressionist," while Stella treated all that as ancient history.
 Resnick's palette suggests the seafloor or something deposited by life.
 Stella's industrial alkyds refuse to identify art and nature, and they must have been unbelievably bright and distinct right out of the tube.
 As crusty in art as in life, Resnick has one up close to make out the differences, tempted or repelled by the touch, while Stella has one stepping back to see the whole.
 Resnick made imitation out of the question, while Stella helped make geometric abstraction the norm.